adopted-ember-addons/ember-electron/tests/dummy/app/templates/docs/guides/upgrading.md

 ### test-main.js

 Generally you should not need to migrate `test-main.js` at all.
-It's default content in 2.x was:
+Its default content in 2.x was:

 ```javascript
 /* eslint-env node */